 Below: 1st photo - The stem branching only occurs in the inflorescence.
 2nd photo - The strap-like and yucca-like leaves with spiny edges and parallel veins.
 3rd photo - Some of the flower branches can spring from a leaf axil.
 Note the fully clasping base of the leaf.

 Below: 1st photo - The rosette of leaf-like structures can be seen around the outside edges of this flower head that has not yet bloomed, and subtending each small unopened flower is a prickly green bract.
-2nd photo - The white flowers had stamens with light brown anthers and prickly bracts.
+2nd photo - The white flowers have stamens with light brown anthers, a style and a prickly bract.
+The 5 small petals are widest at the tip, which is notched.
 A honey-like scent is produced when in flower.

 Below: Note the bracts at the base of this inflorescence and at each branch of the inflorescence.

-Notes: Rattlesnake-master was first planted in the Garden by Martha Crone in May 1953. it died out after some time and was replanted in 1993 by Cary George and was recently re-planted by Curator Susan Wilkins.
+Notes: Button eryngio was first planted in the Garden by Eloise Butler on Oct.
+16, 1923 with plants sourced from Denison Iowa.
+She added more in 1924 and '26.
+Martha Crone added plants from Walter Lehnert (future Friends member and President) in May 1953 and again in 1955. it died out after some time and was replanted in 1993 by Cary George and was recently re-planted by Curator Susan Wilkins.
 It is found in the U.S. from the gulf coast up to Nebraska, Iowa and Minnesota and then east to the east coast, excluding New England, NY, PA, and WV.
 In Minnesota it is known mostly in the 3 southern tiers of counties in the SE quadrant, from Brown, Watonwan and Martin eastward to the Wisconsin border; 22 counties in all.
 Absent in the metro except for Dakota County and Scott County.

 Rarity: Eryngium yuccifolium is the only representative of the genus found in Minnesota and it is so uncommon in the wild that it is listed on the State 'Special Concern' List.
 Some references list E. aquaticum as present in Minnesota (including USDA) but the Minnesota authorities at the U of M Herbarium and the DNR state that is not found in Minnesota.